cheruden/Awwards-app/README.md

 ## Bugs

-    If you encounter any bugs, email me on melissamalala@gmail.com.
+    If you encounter any bugs, email me on cheruden25@gmail.com.
 If you would like to add some changes, please feel free to fork the project and make a pull request.

 ## Authors

-MELISSA MALALA
+Dennis Cheruiyot

 ## License